Jo’s Bunion Surgery

 Read more Factsheets on this website ConsultingFootPain covering bunions and surgery

-Thanks for reading ‘Jo’s bunion surgery’ experience written by David Tollafield
+Thanks for reading ‘Jo’s bunion surgery’ by David Tollafield

 Adapted from Jo’s testimonial December 2013 (updated March 2021)